 The principal risk facing the Group has always been the ability to meet the reinsured liabilities (and since 2009 the assumed liabilities) as they fall due in the light of the significant uncertainties as to the accuracy of the provision for claims outstanding shown in the balance sheet.
-This risk was significantly reduced by the completion of both phases of the reinsurance transaction with National Indemnity, which provided an additional \$7.0 billion of reinsurance cover above that needed to meet the reserves at 31 March 2006
+This risk was significantly reduced by the completion of both phases of the reinsurance transaction with National Indemnity, which provided an additional \$7.0 billion of reinsurance cover above that needed to meet the reserves at 31st March 2006.

 The principal risk now facing the Group is that liabilities come to exceed the reinsurance cover purchased.
-There is also the risk that the financial security of National Indemnity deteriorates, though there are provisions in the contract to mitigate such changes which are outlined on page 4 and page 14.
-The Board of Equitas believes that the prospect of Equitas failing is very low, although some risk of failure inevitably remains given the inherent uncertainties which exist when dealing with the types of liabilities that were originally reinsured by the Group.
+There is also the risk that the financial security of National Indemnity deteriorates, though there are provisions in the contract to mitigate such changes which are outlined on page 4 and page 13.
+Although the percentage of utilisation of the additional cover has increased, the Board of Equitas believes that the prospect of Equitas failing is low, although some risk of failure inevitably remains given the inherent uncertainties which exist when dealing with the types of liabilities that were originally reinsured by the Group.